 Dominating the pride is either a single male, or a coalition of males, usually brothers.
 Competition among males to take over a pride is intense, and on average the duration of a lion’s rule is two to three years.

 Lions are carnivorous and hunt a variety of prey including zebra, wildebeest, impala, buffalo and warthog.
-The pride hunts as a team, using ambush methods.
-It is more generally the females who hunt to feed the pride.
+The pride hunts as a team, and generally it is the females who hunt to feed the pride.